 Seriously though, I cannot love a product if it leaves a sticky feeling on my face as I will constantly feel like a magnet for dirt and bacteria.

-This is a colourless essence that forms an invisible water-resistant shield on the skin without feeling sticky and leaves your skin feeling fresh and hydrated due to the hyaluronic acid, royal jelly, and other moisturizing ingredients for maximum comfort and moisture.
+This colorless essence forms an invisible water-resistant shield on the skin without feeling sticky and leaves your skin feeling fresh and hydrated due to the hyaluronic acid, royal jelly, and other moisturizing ingredients for maximum comfort and moisture.

-This lightweight formula contains collagen complex that moisturizes the skin and lately, I have been really loving anti-ageing products like moisturizers that encourage collagen production and retinol so I like to opt for a sunscreen with added anti-ageing benefits like this one.
+This lightweight formula contains collagen complex that moisturizes the skin and lately, I have been really loving anti-aging products like moisturizers that encourage collagen production and retinol.
+Hence, I like to opt for sunscreen with added anti-aging benefits like this one.

 This sunscreen comes in a lightweight and non-sticky gel formulation and it feels like a breath of fresh air on my oily, dehydrated, and extremely sensitive skin.